lylakirati/automatic-differentiation/docs/documentation.md

  	  |--	example.py
  	  |-- forwardAD.py
  	  |-- reverseAD.py
+     |-- wrapperAD.py
  	  |--	dualNumber.py
  	  \--	elementary.py
 ```

 ### Basic Modules and Functionality

-There are four modules: three for implementing and supporting the forward mode of automatic differentiation and the other one for implementing the reverse mode AD.
+There are five modules: three for implementing and supporting the forward mode of automatic differentiation, one for implementing the reverse mode AD, and the other for a wrapper of both modes of AD.
 The forward mode implementations contain two supporting modules: `DualNumber` class and
 operation overloadings defined in `elementary.py` (More details on these two modules can be found under the Implementation section).
+The reverse mode and the wrapper implementationss are described under the *Extension* Section below.

 As such, we have corresponding tests `test_forward.py`, `test_reverse.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to a git branch.